data-edu/data-science-in-education/_book/10-wt-longitudinal-analysis.md

 Taking a cue from Daniel Kahneman, we should also ask what this pattern looks like in other states or in the country.
 Aggregate data allows us to ask questions about a larger population: One such question is Are the rates of special education identification for male students different from other gender identities *in the United States*?
 This style of question looks for answers *outside* your own educational system.
 The combination of the two lines of inquiry are powerful way to generate new knowledge about the student experience.

 So education data scientists should not despair in situations where they cannot access student-level data.
-Aggregate data is a powerful way to learn from state level or national level data when an MOU for student-level data is not possible.
+Aggregate data is a powerful way to learn from state level or national level data when a data sharing agreement for student-level data is not possible.
 In situations where student-level data *is* available, including aggregate data is an excellent way to combat the base rate fallacy.